hussein-shamy/hussein-shamy/README.md

 # Hello, I'm Hussein El-Shamy! 👋

-I'm a passionate Embedded Software Engineer with a strong background in C/C++ and AVR microcontrollers.
+I'm a passionate Embedded Software Engineer with a strong background in C programming and AVR microcontrollers.
 Here's a glimpse of what I do:

 ## 🌱 I'm Currently Learning
 - ARM-based microcontroller